josedolz/MSL-student-becomes-master/README.md

 # Teach me to segment with mixed-supervision:when the student becomes the master

-This repository contains the code of our recent paper: Teach me to segment with mixed-supervision:when the student becomes the master.
+This repository contains the code of our recent paper:

+Jose Dolz, Christian Desrosiers, Ismail Ben Ayed.
+Teach me to segment with mixed-supervision: confident students becomes masters.
+Arxiv'20.

 <br>